As each season in the Wheel of the Year turns,

 dislodging feminine obedience from every single solitary silencing.

-A women’s embodiment circle is not therapy, it’s not self help, and it is not spilling the tea—
+A women’s embodiment circle is not therapy, it’s not self help, and it is not spilling the tea—This is sanctuary.

-It’s where the sacred feminine is courted back into flesh.
+It is where the sacred feminine is courted back into our flesh.

 She lives in our cells, our pulse, the rhythm we suppress, repress & depress to stay pleasing, tame, appropriate.